 While mediation can certainly be a friendlier and more cooperative environment in which spouses can resolve their conflicts, the seriousness of the issues at hand remain the same.
 Striking a balance between openness and sticking to your guns is essential to reaching a successful conclusion to your divorce mediation.

 At Jacobs Berger, our mediators and mediation attorneys believe that mediation can lead to positive outcomes for all parties involved when used properly.
-We take pride in offering alternatives to litigation based conflict resolution to our Morris County clients from towns including Morristown, Randolph, Madison, Denville, Dover, Tewksbury, Rockaway, and across Northern New Jersey.
+We take pride in offering alternatives to litigation based conflict resolution to our Morris County clients.
 Our attorneys understand the human element of divorce legal proceedings, and put an emphasis on forging strong attorney-client relationships.